matteosox/nba/README.md

 _TL;DR: To start up the notebook environment, run `notebooks/run.sh`, which will open up a browser tab for you._

 We use a Dockerized Jupyter notebook environment for data analysis.
 The `notebooks/run.sh` bash script starts this container and opens up a web browser to the Jupyter server for you, with the repo mounted to `/root/nba`.
 This allows you to edit the `pynba` package without needing to restart the container, since it is installed in [editable mode](https://pip.pypa.io/en/stable/reference/pip_install/#editable-installs).
 The Jupyter notebook directory is the repo's `notebooks` directory, which contains version controller notebooks.
-As well, the repo's `data` directory, ignored by Git, is mounted as well.

-## TODO
+## Future Work

 - Analysis
     - Travel and rest adjustments